ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: screen}

-1. Optionally navigate to the account [Resource groups](/account/resource-groups ) and find the resource groups.
+1. Optionally navigate to the account [Resource groups](/account/resource-groups){: external} and find the resource groups.
-1. Optionally navigate to [Access groups](/iam/groups) to see the access groups, click an access group, then click the **Service IDs** panel at the top to see the service ID created.
+1. Optionally navigate to [Access groups](/iam/groups){: external} to see the access groups, click an access group, then click the **Service IDs** panel at the top to see the service ID created.

 ## Create VPCs and DNS (Network Team)
 {: #vpc-tg-dns-iam-network}